Updated October, 2021

 The Swedish-made Separett sends the urine to a drain tube.
 Forced ventilation of the toilet is required to eliminate smells and to aid solids drying, using AC or 12-volt power.

 Normally a trap door covers the opening to the solid waste container, so the user is spared the sight of its contents.
 When the user sits down on the seat, this flap is automatically opened and the solid waste container below is incrementally rotated so it fills evenly.
 The user experience is like using a conventional toilet.
 There is no regular mulch addition and no working of levers before, or stirring of contents afterward.
-As with the C-Head, the target hole for feces looks larger than for Nature’s Head or Air Head, making it less likely to miss the target and then have to wipe a smear.
+Because there is no stirring mechanism, toilet paper can be dropped down into the solids container.
+As with the C-Head, the target hole for feces looks larger than for Nature’s Head or Air Head, making it less likely to miss the target and then have to reach down into the bowl and wipe a nasty smear.

+The full-size Separette model is the Villa.
 The solid waste container is a bucket, lined with a biodegradable plastic bag.
+Because there is no stirring mechanism, toilet paper can be dropped into the solids container.
 After perhaps two months (for two full-time users), the toilet is opened and the waste container is lifted out.
 It is taken outdoors, some dirt is added on top of the waste, and it sits for six months with a loose lid on it to inactivate any human pathogens.
 Then it can be added to a mulch pile for final composting or discarded elsewhere.
 Thus, there will always be several containers aging in the back yard.
 Or, as with the other urine-diverting toilets, the solids could put in a dedicated composting setup or securely wrapped in plastic and thrown into the regular trash.

 User Experiences with Urine-Diverting Toilets